Image

 On 6 April 2008 PEPs were merged with ISAs, meaning any PEPs you did have now simply form part of your ISA portfolio.

-Historical PEP & ISA Allowances
+Historical PEP, ISA & ISA Allowances

-Year(s) General PEP Single Company PEP ISA
+Year(s) General PEP Single Company

 1987 £2,400 - -